vvils/Space-Invaders-Clone/install.md

 You can find Bogue documentation here: https://garrigue.github.io/lablgtk/refdoc/index.html

-# Run Otune
+# Run Otunes

 After all dependencies are successfully installed, you can run the gui.

-To run the Otune gui, run the following command.
+To run the Otunes gui, run the following command.
 You should currently be in the VVeganYam directory.

 ```
 make play